Cherish the Ladies: Background

 Joanie Madden was born in the Bronx, New York, to Irish parents and is an All-Ireland champion on the flute and whistle.
 She became the first American to win the senior all-Ireland championship on the tin whistle in 1984.
 Since 1985, she has been the central force behind Cherish the Ladies, driving them to international acclaim.
 The group has been a launchpad for many of the top female musicians in Celtic music, including Eileen Ivers, Winifred Horan of Solas, Cathie Ryan Heidi Talbot, Liz Knowles, Aoife Clancy, and Deirdre Connolly.

-Over the course of the past twenty-nine years, the band have played in the finest concert halls and have performed in North and South America, the UK, Europe, New Zealand and Australia.
+Over the course of the past thirty-nine years, the band have played in the finest concert halls and have performed in North and South America, the UK, Europe, New Zealand and Australia.
 Their shows are always accompanied by world-class step dancers on stage.

 They have recorded many albums, but their album The Girls Won't Leave the Boys Alone stands apart from their other albums in that it consists mostly of songs and includes guest appearances by Arlo Guthrie, Tom Chapin, Pete Seeger, Eric Weissberg, Matt Molloy, and The Clancy Brothers.
 Cherish the Ladies has also recorded a track on the Grammy-nominated album, The Celtic Album with the Boston Pops.

 Although the group was originally formed from Irish-American female musicians, the current lineup, along with Madden, consists of founding member Mary Coogan (from New York) on guitar, All-Ireland Champion Mirella Murray from Connemara, County Galway, on piano accordion; pianist Kathleen Boyle from Glasgow, Scotland; fiddler Nollaig Casey from Bandon, County Cork, and Kate Purcell from County Clare on vocals.